 If you are willing to work 40 hours per week, you can make enough money to support your family.
 I know it’s achievable because I’ve helped many authors make it happen.
-You may not get rich, but you can make a living doing what you love.
+It won’t happen overnight and you may not get rich, but you can make a living doing what you love.

 Whether you’re indie or traditional, nonfiction or fiction, published or unpublished, there are four different ways to earn a living through writing:

 First, let’s talk about some numbers, so you understand the market as it is.

 The typical royalty for a traditionally published book is about $0.85 per copy, but most authors aren’t paid per book sold.
 Most traditionally published authors are paid through an advance from their publisher.
 The typical advance is $5,000, but that’s a little bit misleading.

 If you have a literary agent, the average advance rises to $6,000.
 If you don’t have an agent, it drops to $3,500.
 Typically, only three out of ten books earn out their advance.
 For most traditionally published authors, the money they receive as an advance on their royalties is the only money they ever see.

 You can’t make a living off a $5,000 advance.
 But don’t worry, there are other ways to make a living.

 Even though $5,000 won’t pay your annual bills, understand that a major publisher may spend as much as $50,000 bringing your book into existence.